 Once you have an idea, check out online teaching platforms like Teachable and Udemy to see what courses similar to yours include and how they’re priced.
 But above all, focus on what you can do to improve your students’ lives.
 That’s what they’re paying you for.

-Over the past few months, I’ve been paying attention to what kinds of online jobs big companies are hiring for, and one of the biggest areas is customer service.
-It’s an easy one for companies to push to remote work because it’s something that can be done 100% online.
+Over the past few months, I’ve been paying attention to what kinds of real online jobs big companies are hiring for, and one of the biggest areas is customer service.
+It makes sense for companies to move these jobs to remote work because it’s something that can be done 100% online.

 The barrier to entry for this kind of work is incredibly low too, which means it’s something almost anyone can do with very little experience.
 Still, there are some qualifications: